Tolga-Karahan/Studies/web/frontend/css/layout/intro/intro_to_layouts.md

 </div>

 ## Floats
     Floating an element changes behaviour of the element and following elements in normal flow.
 Floated element is removed from the normal flow and surrounding content floats around it.
+Before grid and flex layouts, it was being used to create multi-column layouts.
+Actually, it is intended for floating an element, mostly an image, inside text.

 <h2>Float Example</h2>
 <div class="float-div">Float</div>